cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/04-comparison.md

     ```

     In this case, to check it results you are going to need go for result folder (printed on code run) and check images there by yourself.
-    You can try to run TBrowser again:
+    You can try to run `new TBrowser` again:

     ```cpp
     cd [FOLDER_PATH]